Pavocracy/.github/CONTRIBUTING.md

 ## Pull Requests Process
 1. Ensure the code conforms to the [Coding Standard](https://github.com/Pavocracy/.github/blob/main/CODING_STANDARD.md "Coding standard doc")
 2. Run the linter/checker/formater tools used by this project
-3. Run the unittests and ensure they all pass
+3. Run the tests and ensure they all pass
 4. Make sure to fill out the pull request template with the correct checklist items applied

 ***